markus0800/SHRED-ROM/README.md

 ## Kuramoto-Sivashinsky
-`KuramotoSivashinsky.ipynb` presents the Kuramoto-Sivashinsky test case where we reconstruct the high-dimensional state, whose dynamics is described by the KuramotoSivashinsky equation, starting from few sensor data while considering different viscosities and initial conditions
+`KuramotoSivashinsky.ipynb` presents the Kuramoto-Sivashinsky test case where we reconstruct the high-dimensional state, whose dynamics is described by the KuramotoSivashinsky equation, starting from few sensor data while considering different viscosities and initial conditions.

 <p align="center" width="100%">
   <img width=100% src="./media/KuramotoSivashinsky.gif" >